trick77/docker-observium/README.md

 ## Disclaimer

 Just a heads up, this project is fine-tuned to dance with my specific monitoring groove and hardware vibes.
 It skips a beat on things like RANCID, CollectD, rrdcached, and ARM64 love.

-Dig the code?
-Awesome!
 If you're feeling the need for extra spice or tweaks, fork this repo and jam out your version.
 No issues tab here – keeping it streamlined.
 Open to bugfix pull requests – hit me up if you spot anything wonky.

+I am not keen on providing pre-built docker images.
+Hence this is a build-your-own-image project.

 ## Prerequisites